 There are a few reasons why a refrigerator is not cooling.
-If you want to spare yourself a little time and hassle, give Giles Appliance Repair a call for refrigerator repair in CITY, ST. Our repairmen are happy to visit and diagnose the issue and correct it for you.
+If you want to spare yourself a little time and hassle, give Giles Appliance Repair a call for refrigerator repair in California.
+Our repairmen are happy to visit and diagnose the issue and correct it for you.

 When a refrigerator isn’t cold anymore, it’s time to figure out what the issue is.
 A lot of times it’s something as simple as a routine coil cleaning behind the refrigerator.
 But, with latest models of refrigerators, they are equipped with a variety of sensors too.